 Although BSDEs \eqref{zdynam} and \eqref{zdyname} have the same shape, the features of their solutions heavily depend on a specification of the processes $X^k$ and $\beta^{k,l}$.
-The next result shows that the gained value and the ex-dividend price coincide when the pricing problem is local, so that the pricing BSDEs are classical.
-In contrast, this property will typically fail to hold when a pricing problem is global, so that \eqref{zdynam} becomes a generalized BSDE.
+The next result shows that the gained value and the ex-dividend price coincide when the valuation problem is local, so that the corresponding BSDEs are classical.
+In contrast, this property will typically fail to hold when a valuation problem is global, so that \eqref{zdynam} becomes a generalized BSDE.
 In that case, equation \eqref{zdyname} needs to be complemented by additional conditions regarding the processes $X^k$ and $\beta^{k,l}$.

-\begin{proposition} Under the assumptions of Proposition \ref{prop5.1}, if a pricing problem is local, then for any contract $\cC \in \sC$ the hedger's gained value and the hedger's ex-dividend price satisfy $p^e_t(x,\cC )= \wh{p}_t(x,\cC^t )$ for all $t \in [0,T]$. \end{proposition}
+\begin{proposition} Under the assumptions of Proposition \ref{prop5.1}, if a valuation problem is local, then for any contract $\cC \in \sC$ the hedger's gained value and the hedger's ex-dividend price satisfy $p^e_t(x,\cC)= p^g_t(x,\cC^t)$ for all $t \in [0,T]$. \end{proposition}

-\begin{proof} On the one hand, under the postulate of uniqueness of solutions to BSDE \eqref{zdynam} (and thus also to BSDE \eqref{zdyname}), the equality $\wh Y_t = \bar Y_t$ is manifestly satisfied for all $t \in [0,T]$.
-On the other hand, from Definition \ref{defprice3}, we obtain the equality $x_t(x) + p^e_t(x,\cC^t ) = B^l_t \bar Y_t$, which in turn yields $p^e_t(x,\cC^t )= B^l_t ( \bar Y_t - x)$.
-Since $\wh Y_t = \wt Y_t$, we conclude that the gained value $\wh{p}_t(x,\cC ) = B^l_t ( \wh Y_t - x)$ and the ex-dividend price $p^e_t(x,\cC^t)$ coincide for all $t \in [0,T]$. \end{proof}
+\begin{proof} On the one hand, under the postulate of uniqueness of solutions to BSDE \eqref{zdynam} (and thus also to BSDE \eqref{zdyname}), the equality $\wh Y_t=\bar Y_t$ is manifestly satisfied for all $t \in [0,T]$.
+On the other hand, from Definition \ref{defprice3}, we obtain the equality $x_t(x)+p^e_t(x,\cC^t)=B^l_t \bar Y_t$, which in turn yields $p^e_t(x,\cC^t)= B^l_t ( \bar Y_t - x)$.
+Since $\wh Y_t=\wt Y_t$, we conclude that the gained value $p^g_t(x,\cC)=B^l_t ( \wh Y_t - x)$ and the ex-dividend price $p^e_t(x,\cC^t)$ coincide for all $t \in [0,T]$. \end{proof}

-The property of a local pricing problem established in Proposition \ref{prop5.2} is fairly general: its validity hinges on the existence and uniqueness of a common BSDE for the gained value and the ex-dividend price.
-This should be contrasted with the case of the global pricing problem where the equality $\wh{p}_t(x,\cC ) = p^e_t(x,\cC^t)$ is always satisfied for $t=0$, but it is unlikely to hold for $t > 0$.
+The property of a local valuation problem established in Proposition \ref{prop5.2} is fairly general: its validity hinges on the existence and uniqueness of a solution to a common BSDE for the gained value and the ex-dividend price.
+This should be contrasted with the case of the global valuation problem where the equality $p^g_t(x,\cC)=p^e_t(x,\cC^t)$ is always satisfied for $t=0$, but it is not likely to hold for any $t > 0$.